 (1) In this section —

-“CEO (Health)” has the meaning given to “CEO” by section 3 of the Health Legislation Administration Act 1984.
+CEO (Health) has the meaning given to “CEO” by section 3 of the Health Legislation Administration Act 1984.

 (2) In any proceedings under this Act, production of a copy of any standard referred to in the Poisons Act 1964 purporting to be certified by the CEO (Health) to be a true copy of the standard as at any date or during any period is, without proof of the signature of the CEO (Health), sufficient evidence of the contents of the standard as at that date or during that period.